Prince Andrew: UK High Court accepts request from Virginia Roberts Giuffre's attorneys

 Virginia Roberts Giuffre has accused Prince Andrew of battery and intentional infliction of emotional distress

-The U.K. Judiciary says it has accept a request to serve papers to Prince Andrew on behalf of the attorneys representing Virginia Roberts Giuffre, who claims the Duke sexually assaulted her when she was 17 years old, Fox News has learned.
+The U.K. Judiciary says it has accepted a request to serve papers to Prince Andrew on behalf of the attorneys representing Virginia Roberts Giuffre regarding her civil lawsuit launched against him in the U.S., Fox New has learned.

-The U.K. Judiciary confirmed the news on Monday, telling Fox News in a statement that Giuffre’s attorneys had provided them with the necessary information and the office had "accepted the request for service under the Hague Service Convention."
+Giuffre claims the Duke sexually assaulted her when she was 17 years old.
+The U.K. Judiciary confirmed the news of its acceptance on Monday, telling Fox News in a statement that Giuffre’s attorneys had provided them with the necessary information and the office had "accepted the request for service under the Hague Service Convention."

 "The legal process has not yet been served but the High Court will now take steps to serve under the Convention unless service is arranged by agreement between the parties," the statement continued.